K Awards: Career Development

-- If you are an M.D. and are doing basic research, you are eligible for a K08.
+- If you are a clinician and are doing basic research, you are eligible for a K08.

 - If you are a clinician and you interact directly with patients for your research (not just to fulfill your commitment to your department), you are eligible for the K23 award.

-- If you are a Ph.D. or a non-board eligible M.D., you can apply for a K01.
+- If you are a Ph.D. or a non-board eligible M.D., you may be eligible for a K01.

-- If you are a non-biomedically trained Ph.D. (mathematics, organic chemistry, etc.) moving into biomedical research, you are eligible for a K25.
+- If you are a non-biomedically trained Ph.D. (mathematics, organic chemistry, etc.) moving into biomedical research, you may be eligible for a K25.

-- The NIDDK does not support the K02 award for more senior scientists, but as a clinical investigator you should consider the K24, once your career is established.
+- The NIDDK does not support the K02 award for more senior scientists.

-- The Pathway to Independence award (K99/R00) is a two-phased approach to shortening the post-doctoral period for outstanding fellows, and it is open to non-U.S. citizens.
+- The Pathway to Independence award (K99/R00) is a two-phased approach to shortening the post-doctoral period for outstanding fellows.

 Our overview (below) of all the K awards offered by the NIDDK gives you the conditions of each award in abbreviated form.
 Read the entire funding opportunity announcement for full details.